 My buddy

-The last mistake in such thinking is precisely its main pillar – the partner.
-This may be the most experienced person in the world, with the best skills, poise and proven mentality, having all the necessary equipment with him.
-All this will be of no use if this person can’t swim to us.
-The reasons for this can be various: poor visibility, loss of contact by buoyancy or currents, too long distance between us, entanglement in various ropes or nets, or the aforementioned panic.
-All of these can make it simply impossible for a partner to swim to us and provide us with assistance.
-What happens to us then, when we are unable to help ourselves – is already known.
+The last mistake in thinking presented above is its main pillar – the partner.
+She/He may be the most experienced diver in the world, with the best skills and having all the necessary equipment with her/him.
+All this will be useless if this person can’t reach us.
+The reasons for such situation can be various: poor visibility, loss of contact by buoyancy or currents, too long distance between us, entanglement in rope or net and the aforementioned panic.
+All of these can make it simply impossible for a partner to provide us with assistance.
+What happens then, when we are unable to help ourselves – is already known.

 What should I do?

-So how should think a diver who wants to fully develop his skills and have the right mental attitude to practice diving?
-First of all, he should be confident that he can plan and execute a given dive on his own and help himself in case of an emergency.
-In addition, this confidence is not just an empty figment of one’s imagination or ego, but is built empirically from the results of self-rescue or improvement exercises with a wide degree of difficulty performed underwater as well as above water on shore.
+So how should think a diver who wants to fully develop her/his skills and gain the right mental attitude to practice diving?
+First of all, a diver should be confident that she/he can plan and execute a given dive and applied self-rescue procedures in case of an emergency.
+In addition, this confidence should be built empirically from the results of training exercises with a wide degree of difficulty performed underwater as well as above water on shore.
 A conscious diver never claims to know something flawlessly.
-There is always some element to improve, remind or conduct training in more difficult conditions.
-Shooting a buoy, changing a mask, s-drill, v-drill are the same elements of any dive as gathering equipment or putting on fins.
-They simply always occur in the diving of such a diver.
-Even on a subconscious level, they are already in his dive plan.
-Such a person, of course, also knows his own equipment, takes care of it and practices with it.
+There is always some element to improve or exercise it in more difficult conditions.
+Shooting a buoy, changing a mask, s-drill, v-drill could be the same elements of any dive as gathering equipment or putting on fins.
+They simply always occur in the diving of aware diver.
+Even on a subconscious level, they are already in her/his dive plan.
+Of course, such a person also knows her/his own equipment, takes care of it and practices with it.
 However, the most important feature of the mentality of a conscious and confident diver is the following thought: “I am the one who takes care of my partner and can keep him safe.
-I check if my buddy is swimming with me, not because I am afraid to be left alone, but to make sure that everything is “OK” with him too.
-Developing self-reliance and initiative is an extremely important trait in gaining diving experience at every stage of training, while fear for oneself or other mental blocks can effectively stop our proper development of a diving career, or even alienate us from practicing this wonderful sport.
+I check if my buddy is with me, not because I am afraid to be left alone, but to make sure that everything is <OK> with him too”.
+Developing self-reliance and initiative is an extremely important trait in gaining diving experience at every stage of training.
+Oh the other hand, fear for oneself or mental blocks can effectively stop our proper development of a diving career or even alienate us from practicing this wonderful sport.

 SOLO diving

-The reason for this answer is, not only safety in diving, but also its philosophy.
-However, let’s start with the second one.
+The reason for this answer is not only safety reasons but also diving philosophy.
+Let’s start with the second one.
 SOLO diving is like eating a delicious cake by yourself.
-We can then tell everyone how great it tasted and looked and show others pictures of it.
+After the consumption, we could tell everyone how great it tasted and looked and show others pictures of it.
 Delight in the composition of flavors, visual qualities and craftsmanship of preparation, but these are just stories.
 No one will fully understand or feel what experience we really had.
 Eating this cake in two or in a larger group makes these people experience the same sensations, be in the same place and feel the same, share this moment.
-This brings people together, allows them to get to know each other better and share with joy the same passion that is diving.
+This brings people together, allows them to better know each other and share with joy the same passion to diving.
 And this is the main goal and essence of this wonderful sport.
 To share the same underwater joys and excitement with someone together in the safest possible way.

 However, it is important to remember that diving partner is a huge added value to the safety of any dive.
 After all, there are situations in which we would not be able to help ourselves.
 Gas narcosis, oxygen toxicity attack, heart attack or fainting are problems that can happen to any of us.
 In such circumstances, the help of a partner is even essential to get out of such a situation unscathed, and it is our “to be or not to be”.